-If you choose to dry roast the vegetables with no oil, you will bring down the caloric content of the dish a bit.
+If you choose to dry roast the vegetables with no oil, you will bring down the caloric content of the dish a little.
 You may lose a little bit of flavor, but once you try it a couple times, it is easy to get used to.
 Try cutting back on the oil a little at a time until you are roasting with no oil at all.
 Take a couple of weeks to work through this and you will be pleasantly surprised with the results!
 Of course, the oil also helps prevent sticking.

 There are a couple of reasons that could cause this.
 Don’t crowd the vegetables.
 You’ll notice in the photos that they are spread apart, if they are too close, they will act more like steaming rather than roasting.
 You could have used too much oil or your oven temperature is too low.